-Your air conditioning units need regular maintenance to function well.
-Find out how you can easily clean your AC here.
+Your air conditioning units require regular maintenance to function optimally.
+Find out how you can easily clean your air conditioner here.

-Remove dirt from your Panasonic air conditioner’s purifying filter using a vacuum cleaner.
-If your room air conditioner comes with a deodorising filter, place it under direct sunlight for six hours before fitting back in place.
+Remove dust from your Panasonic air conditioner’s purifying filter using a vacuum cleaner.
+If your air conditioning unit comes with a deodorising filter, place it under direct sunlight for six hours before fitting back in place.
 Replace the filter every three years.

-Clean the indoor AC unit by gently wiping the surface with a soft, dry cloth.
-Don’t use polishing fluid or water hotter than 40 degrees Celsius
+Clean the indoor air conditoning unit by gently wiping the surface with a soft, dry cloth.
+Do not use polishing fluid or water hotter than 40 degrees Celsius.

-While the purifying filter removes toxins in the air, the air filter screens out airborne particles such as dust, mites and pollen.
+While the purifying filter removes toxins from the air, the air filter screens out larger airborne particles such as dust, mites and pollen.
 Clean the air filter using a vacuum cleaner.
-Afterwards, you can wash the air filter with water.
+After that, you can wash the air filter with water.

-If the air filter is still dirty after a rinse, wash with soap or a mild household detergent.
-Let it dry completely before you reinstall it.
+If the air filter is still visibly dirty after a good rinse, wash it with soap or a mild household detergent.
+Let it dry completely before reinstalling.

-Clean the air filter every two weeks if you are using the air conditioner in a dusty environment.
-Dirty air filters could reduce your AC unit’s cooling efficiency.
+Clean the air filter every two weeks if your air conditioner is used daily in a dusty environment.
+Dirty air filters can reduce your air conditioner's cooling efficiency.

 The front panel on your air conditioner protects the air filter.
 Remove it and gently wash with water and a sponge.
 If you are using a mild household detergent to clean it, be sure to rinse and dry thoroughly.
-Don’t dry the front panel under direct sunlight.
+Do not dry the front panel under direct sunlight.

 Do not short-cycle the air conditioner; avoid turning the unit off and back on right away.
-Wait at least 10 minutes after shutting the AC unit off to allow the pressure in the system to equalise again.
+You should wait at least 10 minutes after shutting off your air conditioner to allow the pressure in the system to equalise again.

-To maintain an unused air conditioner, dry the internal parts of the indoor unit by switching it on for two to three hours using the fan function if it is a cooling model.
-Then, turn off the power supply and unplug the air conditioner.
-Remove the batteries in the remote control.
+To maintain an unused air conditioner, dry the internal parts of the indoor unit by operating the unit for 2-3 hours using the fan mode (for Cooling models) or heating mode with the temperature set at 30˚C (for Heat Pump models).
+Then, turn off the power supply and unplug from power source.
+Remember to remove the remote control batteries.